Counselor-in-Training (CIT) Program

 As a CIT at Pact Family Camp, you’ll develop your leadership and mentoring skills through hands-on experience as a counselor to young campers, with supervision and training from the CIT Program Coordinator, in community with our amazing team of experienced camp counselors.
 You’ll also get the opportunity to learn from experts in the fields of adoption, race, and child development.
 It’s a great way to build professional experience and give back to the community.

-Camp LocationsPact Family Camp will be held at two locations this year: Pact Camp West is in California in July; Pact Camp East is in Vermont in August.
+Camp LocationsPact Family Camp will be held at two locations this year: Pact Camp West is in California in July; Pact Camp East is in Georgia in August.
 You can apply to be a CIT at either or both.

 To ApplyIf you are interested in being a CIT at Pact Family Camp, please fill out this online form: CIT Application.
 Once your application is received, the program coordinator will contact you to schedule an interview.